 - re-forest the park to its pre-1980-tornado status;

-- deliver enhanced sound, lighting and free public WiFi;
+- deliver enhanced sound and lighting

 - relocate three important elements within the park: a) the bronze sculpture group When Justice and Mercy Prevail, Children May Safely Play to the south lawn, with artist Kirk Newman’s endorsement; b) Mike the Peacock to the southeast lawn; and c) the park’s many markers and monuments into two groupings at the park’s east and west ends — for more respectful visitation;